Diving in the British Virgin Islands

 In addition the Rhone, the 246-foot Chikuzen is quickly rising up the ranks through its stellar reputation for attracting just about everything in the sea due to its exposed location 7.5 miles off Tortola.
 Virtually intact, but lying on its port side, the wreck ripples with huge aggregations of schooling fish, as well as passing sharks, turtles and rays.

-Most of the reef dives in the BVI are not particularly deep or demanding, making it a great place for divers of all levels.
+Most of the reef dives in the British Virgin Islands are not particularly deep or demanding, making it a great place for divers of all levels.
 And since all of the waters off the BVI are protected by the National Parks Trust and mooring buoys, the site are well known for their abundance and variety of marine life, including huge groupers, snapper, tarpon, jacks and all the interesting blennies, eels and invertebrates that like to hang out in the reefscape.
 The Baths, on Virgin Gorda, while not a dive site, is a memorable and unique place to snorkel and explore among the massive rocks on this beach.

 Visibility hovers between 60-100 feet, but the outer reefs can push 120-feet, and the water temperature fluctuates between 78°F and 82°F. Read about BVI’s dive sites here.